Rayalaseema: Post independence

 The four districts of the region were part of the Madras Presidency until 1953.
 From 1953 to 1956, the region was a part of Andhra State and in 1956, the Telangana region was merged with Andhra State to form Andhra Pradesh State.
 On 2 February 1970, three taluks from Kurnool i.e., Markapur, Cumbum and Giddalur were merged along with some other taluks of Nellore district and Guntur district to form Prakasam district.

 In February 2014, the Andhra Pradesh Reorganisation Act, 2014 bill was passed by the Parliament of India for the formation of Telangana state comprising ten districts.
 Hyderabad will remain as a joint capital for 10 years for both Andhra Pradesh and Telangana.
-The new State of Telangana came into existence on 2 June 2014 after approval from the President of India.
+The new State of Telangana was inaugurated on June 2, 2014.
 The formation of a new state named Telangana from Andhra Pradesh is not considered an amendment to the Constitution of India per article 3 and 4 of that document.